Moisture Control in Park Model Tiny Homes

 • Favor ERV-style ventilation for comfort and balance

 Most moisture problems here are slow and quiet, not dramatic.
-If you stay ahead of them, they never turn into real issues.
+Stay ahead of them and they never turn into real issues.

 • Run bath fan during showers and 20 to 30 minutes after